rahulravindran0108/enron-spam-detection/final_project/submission.md

 - Logistic regression: C (inverse regularization parameter), tol (tolerance), and class_weight (over/undersampling)
 - K-means clustering: tol

 K-means clustering was initialized with K (n_clusters) of 2 to represent POI and non-POI clusters.
-It performed well with the 11 set of features.
+It performed well with the 8 set of features.

 Auto-weighting in the case of logistic regression caused a dip in precision and hence I decided to use evenly balanced features.

 The other algorithms were tuned experimentally, with unremarkable improvement.

+Parameter tuning is important because it helps improve the algorithm perform better.
+Each algorithm is associated with certain parameters that help wih the learning rate.
+Just like in the case of gradient descent, it would so happen that if the learning rate is too high we would miss the minima and if it is too small, we might not end up converging.

 > What is validation, and what's a classic mistake you can make if you do it wrong?
 How did you validate your analysis?